James Christie the Younger: Scholarship and antiquarianism

-Aside from his family business, throughout his life, Christie was a committed historical and classical scholar.
+Outside from his family business, Christie was a committed historical and classical scholar.
 His first publication was An Inquiry Into the Ancient Greek Game (1801), a study on the origins of Chess claiming to find its origins in Ancient Greece, specifically the game of Petteia, and of "pastoral origin", i.e. the product of gradually improved folk tradition rather than one man's invention.
 The British Critic, approved of the book, having "certainly employed much learning and acuteness", they gave "high commendation to the classical turn and taste of the whole volume", though the work was criticised for some careless mistakes.
 Charles Tomlinson, in his brief history in Amusements in Chess (1845), quotes Christie at length and refers to his arguments as "ingenious".

 Christie befriended the prominent classical collector Charles Towneley, who encouraged him in the study of Etruscan vase painting.
 The product of this study was A Disquisition upon Etruscan Vases (1806), printed privately and anonymously, and later republished as Disquisitions upon the painted Greek Vases (1825) under his name, with several sections expanded.
 The book attempted to prove the origins of the vase's figures in the Eleusinian Mysteries, speculating that the vases were representations of puppets used in religious plays, in which "dark superficies, in which transparent figures were placed," or "opake figures, moved behind a transparent canvas," were used, and that vase painters were hired to "trace [...] these phantasmagoric shadow projections" as funerary memorials for cult initiates.
 Additionally Christie created a Linnaean system of classification for these vases, now "generally regarded as his more lasting contribution" according to Noah Heringman.
 The 1810 The Monthly Review assessed Christie's book favourably as "highly interesting to the classical antiquary", though the reviewer notes that it "involves a great variety of curious subjects, all bearing more or less relation to the principal point" and "presupposes in its reader so much acquaintance with the mixed character of heathen mythology".
 The Gentleman's Magazine was equally impressed, "allow[ing] every credit to the ingenuity and sagacity of Mr. Christie", though they lament that "most of the ancient vases must remain unintelligible [...] therefore, Mr. Christie succeeds in some instances and fails in others, [and] no man living can do more."